2012Miron/List-Manager/README.md

 ## What is this?
-This is a **List Manager**, like Google keep, but no GUI.
-Created to edit a data base, or write here a notes.
+This is a **List Manager** - data base editor.
+Created to edit a data base in .lmdb format, or write a notes.
 All commands you can find in the program itself.
 And yes, your data only on your computer.

 ### How it works?
 It works easy.
-Central script, with name "General", load data, and manipulate with him.
-Script "checker", is check your files, is them on right place.
-Script "ackter", looks at the checker result, and makes a decision based on it (create a folder, files).
-Script "run-list-manager" is start program.
+Central script, with name "General", just start functions of commands.
+Script "plugin_main" is load data, and manipulate with him.

 ### Okey, i get it.
 But what files should be NOT deleted, and renamed?
-A system needeatly files is a script "General", and folder "Checker".
-If you deleted those files, all program is stop working.
-Script "run-list-manager" is optional, and provides to running scripts in right order
+A system needeatly files is a script's "General.py" and "plugin_main.py".
+If you delete those files - program is stop work.

 ### I'm afraid of the command line, will there be a GUI version?
 Not yet, but will be in future.

 ### What OS are supported?
-I tested this on Win11, soon test on Linux.
+Windows 11 with Python interpreter, Linux.